yankazela/web-philips/README.md

 ## THE GETIR API

-**This is a Node.js REST API exposing one post route for data collection**
+**This is a Node.js REST API exposing four routes for data storage and collection**

 This REST API exposes one route for collecting data stored in a nosql database